 Lifestyle—A good choice if you are looking for a long-term lifestyle nutrition program.
 This is a great start to a sustainable practice of living a healthy lifestyle.
 Maintaining it to a "T" post-Challenge might be difficult, but it represents something much more adaptable to a long-term program than the Performance Level.
 It will allow additional options in each of the five main WLC nutrition categories (grains, sugar, dairy, beverages, artificial ingredients).
-Long-term compliance will still be challenging, but sticking to the nutrition requirements for 8 weeks is much more manageable.
+Long-term compliance will still be challenging, but sticking to the nutrition requirements for the entire duration of the Challenge is much more manageable.

-For a complete list of foods that are prohibited at each of the levels, see the Nutrition Comparison Chart.
+For a comparison list of foods that are prohibited at each of the levels, see the Nutrition Comparison Chart.

 To set or change your Challenge level from your dashboard, click on "My Profile" then "Game Settings."
 Next, click on the drop down arrow next to the Words "Challenge Level" and click the radio button next to the level you'd like to play the Challenge on.